article

 Have you ever stood in a room and felt it whisper for change?
-That small nudge can turn into a big design moment.
-In 2025, many homeowners are answering that call with bold color stories and tactile surfaces that make a space feel personal and calm.
+That small nudge can turn into a transformative design moment with the right wallpaper trends.
+In 2024-2025, homeowners are discovering that wallpaper replacement offers unlimited potential to create spaces that feel both personal and professionally designed.

 Key Takeaways